spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/bitbucket-file/index.md

 stages that read configuration from text files, such as a Deploy Manifest stage.

-## Bitbucket File Artifact in the UI
+## Bitbucket file artifact in the UI

 The pipeline UI exposes the following fields for the Bitbucket file artifact: